 The group's businesses would be interrupted if there was a failure to its IT systems from power loss, telecommunications failures, sabotage, vandalism, general disruption or a cyber security attack.
-The group continues to invest in this area and the majority of systems are now cloud based, it also utilises offsite back up facilities as well as third parties to host websites.
+The group continues to invest in this area and the majority of systems are now cloud based, which also utilise offsite back-up facilities as well as third parties to host websites.
 IT capabilities are in place to support remote working and this has been successfully adopted.